Dirk Langendijk

-Dirk Langendijk (Rotterdam, 8 March 1748 – Rotterdam, 15 December 1805), written as Langendyk in his day, was a Dutch draughtsman, painter and etcher.
+Dirk Langendijk (8 March 1748 – 15 December 1805) was a Dutch draughtsman, painter and etcher.
 He produced mainly depictions of land and sea battles and other military scenes from the Dutch Patriottentijd (circa 1780–1800) and the French Revolutionary and Napoleonic Wars (from 1792).

 Life

 Born on the Bierhaven quay in the port of Rotterdam, he was the son of Hendrik Langendijk, who had come to Rotterdam from the village of Wijhe in Overijssel, and had been appointed as garbuleur by the Rotterdam chamber of the Dutch East India Company in 1772.
 A garbuleur was someone who removed dirt and dust from a cargo of spices, and also sorted spices by quality.
 Dirk's mother was Hendrik's second wife, Hendrina van der Kamp, who hailed from Arnhem.

-Langendijk learned his trade from Dirck Anthonie Bisschop (1708–58), a painter of interiors, coats of arms and coaches.
+Langendijk learned his trade from Dirck Anthonie Bisschop (1708–1758), a painter of interiors, coats of arms and coaches.

 He was unhappily married and sought comfort in narcotics use.
 He died in 1805, at a relatively young age.
 His son Jan Anthonie Langendijk (1780–1818) followed in his father's footsteps and became a draughtsman.